dnguyenminh/chunk-upload/USER_GUIDE.md

 - Logback configuration is provided in [`server/src/main/resources/logback.xml`](server/src/main/resources/logback.xml:1).
 - Logback now uses a rolling file appender with daily log rotation (`logs/server.%d{yyyy-MM-dd}.log`, 30 days history).
 - Logback and SLF4J dependencies are managed by Spring Boot; do not declare explicit Logback versions in Gradle.

+## Test Infrastructure

+- Integration and core tests use an in-memory persistence implementation (`InMemoryChunkedUpload`) for reliable, isolated, and fast test execution.
+- This approach ensures that tests are deterministic and do not depend on external databases or file systems.

 ### Release Artifacts Structure